marius-test/25_python_interview_questions/README.md

 ```

-3. What is an interpreted language?
-What about compiled?
-Give examples of both.
+3. What is a statically typed language?

+Bonus: Examples

 Answer: